Issues with the Atlanta Speech Therapy Download for Katie Beckett

 Helpful tools for applying for the Katie Beckett TEFRA Medicaid Waiver in GA

-Parent to Parent has an hour-long archived webinar where expert Debbie Dobbs walks you through the Katie Beckett application in detail - the basic purpose, approval guidelines, and specifics on how to fill out every page of the government forms.
-You'll submit your email address in order to receive a link to the video.
+Focus & Fragile has made available an hour-long conference session where expert Debbie Dobbs walks you through the Katie Beckett application in detail - the basic purpose, approval guidelines, and specifics on how to fill out every page of the government forms.
+It's the best crash course on Katie Beckett available on video.

 Sheila Carter runs a nonprofit called Cam & Madi's Promise.
 Because she is able to collect donations through the nonprofit, she does not charge a fee.
 She was an invaluable resource for me as I was walking through the Katie Beckett application process.
 Check out her website to learn more and send her an email with your questions.